Getting to Vision 67

 by Jim Nugent, 2009

-I were hungry so we set out on foot to find a restaurant.
-All we saw were bars so we picked one, went in, sat down
+Jim and I were hungry so we set out on foot to find a restaurant.
+All we saw were bars so we picked one, went

-different look than the folks back home in Carbondale... in fact most of the men in the bar were talking to other
+little different look than the folks back home in Carbondale... in fact most of the men in the bar were talking

-men... there were very few ladies, in fact there weren't any women in the whole place.
-Some of these guys had on
+to other men... there were very few ladies, in fact there weren't any women in the whole place.
+Some of these

 By God, we were in a gay bar.
 Not only that but I was with another guy myself.
 In addition, I was wearing a big